Is Amazon taking over the world? Maybe…

 Another piece of customer care comes in paying attention to the Question and Answer section of your product listing!

 This is an incredibly underutilized Amazon marketing opportunity!
-This creates a social proof of customers and gives you a direct way to communicate and interact with your customer base.
+This creates social proof from customers and gives you a direct way to communicate and interact with your customer base.
 Look for opportunities to help, inspire and engage customers in creative ways!

 They say that patience is a virtue and with any marketing and advertising effort, you need it!